 TOEFL test results are needed whenever you apply for exchange programs in these educational institutions.
 In addition, TOEFL is favored by nine out of ten universities in the United States.

-And if you are planning to enroll in any top universities and colleges in the United Kingdom, TOEFL must be one of your choices.
+If you are planning to enroll in any top universities and colleges in the United Kingdom, TOEFL must be one of your choices.
 In that case, you do not have to worry because the TOEFL exam has a 100% acceptance rate, including the well-known Russell Group schools in the UK.